OpenTechSchool/python-data-intro/core/notebook.md

 The empty box at the top is the first "cell" for entering Python code.

 Try typing something like `print("Hello World")` into the cell.
-To run the code in the cell and see the output, click the Run button (play icon) on the toolbar:
+To run the code in the cell and see the output, click the Run button (play icon) on the toolbar, or type Shift-Enter:

 <img src="../images/notebook_hello_world.png" alt="IPython Notebook Hello World">
 </img>